aipowerorg/aipowerorg.github.io/docs/Automate/content-enhancement.md

 import enablevector from '/img/automate/enable-vector.png';
 import aiprompts from '/img/automate/ai-prompts.png';

-# Content Enhancement
+# Content Update

 This task allows you to automatically improve existing content on your site.
 You can set it to run on a schedule to rewrite titles, excerpts, or even the full content of posts that meet specific criteria.
 This is a Pro feature.

-## Creating a Content Enhancement Task
+## Creating a Content Update Task

 1. Navigate to **AIP > Automate** and click **Add New Task**.
 2. Give your task a **Name** (e.g., "Refresh Old Blog Posts").